We welcome everybody.

 How long will honey last?

 We are always happy to answer any questions.
-We are proud to offer you our completely natural honey that is sure to benefit and delight.
+We are proud to offer you our completely natural honey.
 The real proof is in the taste.
 Welcome to the wonderful world of real honey!

 And on behalf of the bees, thank you for growing flowers in your garden.

-Please forgive the limitations of our simple website; we are beekeepers - not businessmen!
+Please forgive the limitations of our very simple website; we are beekeepers - not businessmen!